 When teams work remotely due to the pandemic or just distance, keeping a sense of community can be difficult.
 People working from home often experience loneliness and feel isolated from everyone else.
-Keeping your team connected will make everyone happier and working more effectively.
+Keeping your team connected will make everyone happier and work more effectively.

-When you think of team-building activities, you assume that means in-person activities because that is how it is normally done.
+When you think of team building activities, you assume that means in-person activities because that is how it is normally done.
 But since many teams are working remotely these days, our practices have to change a little to keep being effective.
-These activities can be done using a video conferencing tool, conference call, or by email.
+These activities can be done using a video conferencing tool, conference call, or email.
 Schedule a weekly meeting to connect with everyone and do something fun.

 Games for Nonprofit Team Building